 Shiren the Wanderer 3 Soundtrack (Wii), Hayato Matsuo, 2008

-While the first Shiren the Wanderer game had been blessed by what is Koichi Sugiyama’s best work outside of the Dragon Quest series, Hayato Matsuo had taken over franchise scoring duties since 2001’s Shiren the Wanderer GB2.
-For that score as well as on 2002’s Fushigi no Dungeon: Fuurai no Shiren Gaiden: Onna Kenshi Asuka Kenzan, Matsuo had relied extensively on material previously written by Sugiyama.
+While the first Shiren the Wanderer game had been blessed by Koichi Sugiyama’s best work outside of the Dragon Quest series, Hayato Matsuo had taken over franchise scoring duties since 2001’s Shiren the Wanderer GB2.
+For that score and 2002’s Fushigi no Dungeon: Fuurai no Shiren Gaiden: Onna Kenshi Asuka Kenzan, Matsuo had relied extensively on material previously written by Sugiyama.
 Matsuo took a more individualistic approach on the Shiren the Wanderer 3 soundtrack, which features only a few reprises of Sugiyama’s melodies.
 The score came at a fortuitous time for Matsuo, hot on the heels of his magnum opus Hellsing Ultimate.
 Unfortunately, no soundtrack release has been forthcoming for Shiren the Wanderer 3 – maybe developer Chunsoft was wary of releasing a four disc-album for a Wii title that hadn’t been a commercial smash hit.

 Yes, Matsuo’s score clocks in at four hours (looped), making it one of the most expansive Wii soundtracks.
 Thankfully, it also happens to be one of the best scores on the system – when all is said and done, this masterful work contains no less than three hours of excellent music.
 Matsuo’s skills as a creator of lavishly orchestrated and fluidly developed pieces full of exquisite melodies are on full display here.
-What might be most striking is how Matsuo manages to create a neverending stream of beautiful melodies (usually on woodwinds), while merging Japanese and Western orchestrations with a stunning ease rivalled by very few other composers.
+What might be most striking is how Matsuo manages to create a neverending stream of beautiful melodies (usually on woodwinds), while merging Japanese and Western orchestrations with stunning ease rivalled by very few other composers.

-It’s on the more cinematic pieces that the Shiren the Wanderer 3 soundtrack wears his other prominent inspiration – Western classical music – proudly on his sleeve, again to superlative results.
+It’s on the more cinematic pieces that the Shiren the Wanderer 3 soundtrack wears his other prominent inspiration – Western classical music – proudly on his sleeve, again to excellent results.
 For example, you wouldn’t expect to find a harpsichord on a score like this.
-However, “Yashiki 1” effortlessly pulls this surprise off, before it develops into one of the soundtrack’s most complex, ambitious pieces that combines quiveringly dramatic string orchestrations with a thrilling shakuhachi solo.
+However, “Yashiki 1” effortlessly pulls this surprise off, before it develops into one of the soundtrack’s most complex, ambitious pieces, combining quiveringly dramatic string orchestrations with a thrilling shakuhachi solo.
 “Yagura 2” sees Matsuo having some fun with the format of a belligerent, brass-heavy march, slipping in some humorous undertones.
 “Warabeuta Kaguya” delivers an unexpected outburst of choir- and brass-driven bombast that takes an initially innocent flute melody to unexpectedly theatrical heights.
 And “Kaguya 3” surprises as a superbly written string adagio that might be the score’s most brilliantly melodic, heart-rending composition.

 Matsuo’s most assured use of orchestral forces is found on “Epilogue 1” and “Epilogue 2”.
 The first composition is a delightful mix of gentle dance rhythms and light-footed call and response patterns between various solo instruments.
 Its successor seamlessly builds from its reflective start to a mighty brass climax that proves Matsuo to be at least the equal of Sugiyama when it comes to writing orchestral compositions of truly classically-inspired gravitas and splendour.

 And like Sugiyama before him, Matsuo combines Japanese and Western instruments with commensurate skill – in fact, the Shiren the Wanderer 3 soundtrack might be one of the best amalgamations of Eastern and Western music in any medium.
 Again, there’s an embarrassment of riches to choose from.
 “Kaguya” mixes a warm romanticism derived from Western classical music with Japanese woodwind leads.
 “Yashiki 2” grafts a shamisen melody onto percolating orchestral woodwind lines to underscore a tense scenario in beguiling timbres.
 On the lighter end of the spectrum is “Touge”, one of the few compositions featuring the pipa more prominently as two woodwind lines intertwine blissfully against swooning strings.
-And of course, “Staff Roll” is the perfect spot to summarise Matsuo’s eclectic, yet unified approach – appropriately upbeat and proud as it delves into a cornucopia of colours and melodies.
+And of course, “Staff Roll” is the perfect spot to summarise Matsuo’s eclectic yet unified approach – appropriately upbeat and proud as it delves into a cornucopia of colours and melodies.